 The Working Group decided to define clearly what is meant by ‘contact information’, relying on the definition in the Final Issue Report on the Translation and Transliteration of Contact Information that is based on the definition in the Registrar Accreditation Agreement 2013: "In the context of these issues, ‘contact information’ is a subset of Domain Name Registration Data.
 It is the information that enables someone using a Domain Name Registration Data Directory Service (such as WHOIS) to contact the domain name registration holder.
 It includes the name, organization, and postal address of the registered name holder, technical contact, as well as administrative contact.”

 The Charter presented the Working Group with an overarching question: whether or not to recommend mandatory transformation of contact information into one single language/script.
 Due to the inherently binary nature of this Charter question, the goal of the Working Group has always been to answer this question first – providing the base for all other recommendations flowing from this Final Report.
-To understand the reasoning of the Group it is therefore paramount to understand fully that all arguments that were brought up – either by Working Group members or through public comments – were thoroughly discussed and assessed.
+To understand the reasoning of the Working Group it is therefore paramount to understand fully that all arguments that were brought up – either by Working Group members or through public comments – were thoroughly discussed and assessed.
 The following section lays out in greater detail, which arguments – in favor of and in opposition to mandatory transformation the Working Group considered.

 Deliberation on the two main Charter questions